-︎︎︎R-Urban Poplar is an eco-civic hub located on the edge of the Teviot estate, in Poplar, London.
+︎︎︎R-Urban Poplar is an ecology hub on the edge of the Teviot estate, in Poplar, London.

 site drawing